 His latest honor came from the MAPB when he was inducted into the organization's Hall of Fame in 2017.

 Ford graduated from the University of Southern Mississippi with a bachelor's degree in radio-TV-film and from Smithville High School.
-He resides in Monroe County with his wife Stephanie, their five dogs and one cat.
+He resides in Monroe County between Amory and Smithville with his wife Stephanie and their five dogs.